Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Layers/GroupLayers/readme.md

 The full extent of a group layer may change when child layers are added/removed.
 Group layers do not have a spatial reference, but the full extent will have the spatial reference of the first child layer.

 Group layers can be saved to web scenes.
-In web maps, group layers will be flattened in the web map's operational layers.
+In web maps, group layers will be ignored.

 ## Tags

-Layers, group layer
+group layer, layers